Wi-Fi is available in the playground and shelter areas.

 A Little History: The land that would eventually become Miramar Pineland was platted in 1908 by the Everglades Sugar and Land Co., which was owned by Robert Parsell Davie (future namesake of the Town of Davie) and the Colorado sugar tycoon J.R.
 McKinney.
 As with much of the Everglades, this land was purchased from the state's Internal Improvement Fund, established in 1855 to distribute wetlands to anyone willing to drain and farm them.

-Sugar was never actually farmed on the site, however, which was used instead for cattle farming when the tract later came under the ownership of Royal Diary Farms.
+But sugar was never actually farmed on the site, which was used instead for cattle farming when the tract later came under the ownership of Royal Dairy Farms.
 The bare remains of a long-gone windmill and a concrete trough linger as reminders of the property's previous grazing activities.

 The site has been greatly transformed over the last century.
 As part of the historical headwaters of Snake Creek, it was once covered with typical Everglades vegetation, including sawgrass and clumps of bayhead tree islands.
 It was also connected to an active Seminole canoe route that flowed east to settlements along the Atlantic Ocean and west to the Big Cypress area of the Everglades.
 With the onset of the drainage, however, the site shifted into a drier pineland community, characterized by large, sprawling pines that date back 70 to 80 years.